-The Berry cenotaph is in the form of a sandstone arch / gateway with two marble plaques fixed to either side of the arch listing the names of the dead from the First World War (left) and the dead from the Second World War (right).
+The Berry memorial is in the form of a sandstone arch/gateway with two marble honour roll plaques fixed to either side of the arch.
+The names of the dead from the First World War are on the left pillar and those from the Second World War are on the right.
 A simple entablature with a classical motif surmounts the arch.
-When the Cenotaph was unveiled in 1921, a tree was planted for each of the dead along Alexandra Street, at the base of each of these trees a bronze plaque was set recalling the soldier to whom the tree was originally dedicated.

-The Gardens surrounding the Cenotaph were extensively remodelled in 1992 and the plaques that originally stood at the base of the memorial trees were moved to the gardens where they were fixed to six sandstone freestanding walls that flank the cenotaph.
-Sergeant M. Stevenson (55th) had died of wounds in 1919 after being repatriated to Australia.
-His ashes were originally buried at the base of one of the trees which was removed in 1992 when the gardens were remodelled.
+The gardens surrounding the memorial were extensively remodelled in 1992.
+The plaques that originally stood at the base of the memorial trees were moved and fixed to six freestanding sandstone walls flanking the memorial.
+The ashes of Sergeant M. Stevenson (55th) who had died of wounds in 1919 after being repatriated to Australia were originally buried at the base of one of the trees which was removed in 1992.
 Soil from the base of this tree was scattered in the gardens, near the original position of the plaque.

 TO THE MEMORY OF THE MEN FROM THIS DISTRICT